 - Spastic Quadriplegia: this subtype applies to cases of spastic CP in which the entire body (upper/lower and left/right) is impaired by muscle spasticity and hypertonia.
 This is the most severe subtype of spastic cerebral palsy and often results in confinement to a wheelchair or other mobility device.

 - Rojas v.
-United States (Florida 2017) $3 million: labor was induced 3 days after due date at Federally funded hospital.
+United States (Florida 2017) $3 million: labor was induced 3 days after due date at a federally funded hospital.
 Things were progressing slowly when fetal monitoring strips indicated prolonged decelerations that were concerning.
-Doctors used vacuum extractor to facilitate vaginal delivery.
-Baby was not breathing correctly and there was a 10 min delay before NICU team arrived to intubate him.
+Doctors used a vacuum extractor to facilitate a vaginal delivery.
+The baby was not breathing correctly and there was a 10 min delay before NICU team arrived to intubate him.
 It was eventually discovered that the baby suffered hypoxic ischemic encephalopathy (HIE) injury to the brain resulting in spastic cerebral palsy.
 The malpractice suit alleged that doctors and hospital were negligent in failing to timely deliver the baby and failing to have a NICU team immediately ready after delivery.
-About halfway through discovery the parties agreed to settle for $3,075,000.
+About halfway through discovery, the parties agreed to settle for $3,075,000.

 We post there because we think they are illustrative in better understanding the settlement ranges of these cases.
 But to really understand the settlement value of your claim, you need to talk to a birth injury lawyer who has experience handling spasticContact Miller & Zois about Spastic Cerebral Palsy